-The service ensures that risk assessments are robust and appropriate.
+The service ensures that risk assessments are in place were appropriate.

 There is professional instruction/task guidance detailed in people's support plans, which is in date and followed by staff.

 People are encouraged to assist, where safe to do so, in their own transfers.